stringer-rss/stringer/README.md

 If you would like to translate Stringer to your preferred language, please use [LocaleApp](http://www.localeapp.com/projects/4637).

 ### Clean up old read stories on Heroku

-If you are on the Heroku free plan, there is a 10k row limit so you will eventually run out of space.

 You can clean up old stories by running: `rake cleanup_old_stories`